13 Kick-Ass Tips For Writing Fantasy From Professional Fantasy Editors

 He needed somewhere to begin.
-That’s exactly what Jenny Bowman, editor of Robert Beatty’s Serafina and the Black Cloak, advises: a good way to build your world is to write short stories that feature some of your characters.
+That’s exactly what Jenny Bowman, an editor who worked on Robert Beatty’s Serafina and the Black Cloak, advises: a good way to build your world is to write short stories that feature some of your characters.
 “Do this with the intention of excluding [these stories] from your book,” she says.
 “This gives you freedom to create a new universe with no boundaries.”

 So if you can’t churn out the full-blown novel inside of you just yet, don’t sweat it.
 Dip your toe into the water through short stories, instead.